FormidableLabs/yesno/README.md

 ##### `yesno.save(name: string, dir: string): Promise<void>`
 ##### `yesno.save(options: IFileOptions & ISaveOptions): Promise<void>`

-Save mocks to disk...
+Save serialized HTTP requests to disk.
+Will save currently intercepted requests unless records are provided to method.

+This method will throw an error if there are any in flight requests.

 ##### `yesno.load(name: string, dir: string): Promise<ISerializedHttp[]>`
 ##### `yesno.load(options: IFileOptions): Promise<ISerializedHttp[]>`

-Load mocks from disk...
+Load mocks from disk.
+Mocks will be returned.
+To use mocks you must pass them to `yesno.mock()`.

 ##### `yesno.filter(matcher: HttpFilter): FilteredHttpCollection`